 The CWB, defined

 The Canada Workers Benefit (CWB) replaced the Working Income Tax Benefit (WITB) in 2019.
-It’s a refundable tax credit for low-income individuals and families earning between $3,000 and 32,244, or $42,197 for families.
-The maximum benefit is $1,395 for individuals and $2,403 for families.
+It’s a refundable tax credit for low-income individuals with an adjusted net income between $3,000 and $33,015 or low-income families with an adjusted family net income between $3,000 and $43,212.
+The maximum benefit is $1,428 for individuals and $2,461 for families.
 An additional supplement is available to eligible individuals with disabilities.

 The benefit kicks in when you begin to earn an employment income of $3,000.
 You get 27% of every dollar you earn above that amount until the maximum benefit is reached for your family situation and province.
 When your household taxable income reaches a specific threshold, the benefits are reduced by 15% until it is completely eliminated, at a higher threshold.
 Only one person per household can receive the CWB, but each spouse may receive an additional disability supplement if they are both eligible.

 The benefit comes in the form of a refundable tax credit.
-Normally, your tax refund cannot exceed what you actually paid in tax—the CRA is merely refunding an overpayment.
+Normally, your tax refund cannot exceed what you actually paid in tax — the Canada Revenue Agency (CRA) is merely refunding an overpayment.
 In the case of a refundable tax credit, the CRA dips into its own coffers to pay you.

-You can choose to get the exact amount in a lump sum once a year, or spread it out throughout the year (half the estimated amount in four advance payments throughout the year, and the rest in a lump sum after your taxes are assessed).
+You can choose to get the exact amount in a lump sum once a year, or if eligible, spread it out throughout the year ((half the estimated amount in three advance payments throughout the year, and the rest in a lump sum after your taxes are assessed).

 CWB eligibility